Lomitapide (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using other medicine to lower cholesterol (such as atorvastatin, lovastatin, simvastatin, Lipitor®, Zocor®) or a blood thinner (such as warfarin, Coumadin®, Jantoven®).
-Tell your doctor if you also use acetaminophen (Tylenol®), alprazolam (Xanax®), aliskiren (Tekturna®), ambrisentan (Letairis®), amiodarone (Cordarone®), amlodipine (Norvasc®), bicalutamide (Casodex®), cilostazol (Pletal®), cimetidine (Tagamet®), colchicine (Tracleer®), cyclosporine (Gengraf®, Neoral®, Sandimmune®), dabigatran etexilate (Pradaxa®), digoxin (Lanoxin®), everolimus (Zortress®), fexofenadine (Allegra®), fluoxetine (Prozac®), fluvoxamine (Luvox®), ginkgo, goldenseal, isoniazid (Nydrazid®), isotretinoin (Accutane®), lapatinib (Tykerb®), maraviroc (Selzentry®), methotrexate (Trexall®), nilotinib (Tasigna®), pazopanib (Votrient®), ranitidine (Zantac®), ranolazine (Ranexa®), saxagliptin (Onglyza®), sirolimus (Rapamune®), sitagliptin (Januvia®), talinolol, tamoxifen (Nolvadex®), tetracycline (Sumycin®), ticagrelor (Brilinta®), tipranavir/ritonavir, tolvaptan (Samsca®), topotecan (Hycamtin®), zileuton (Zyflo®), or birth control pills.
+- Make sure your doctor knows if you also use other medicine to lower cholesterol (such as atorvastatin, lovastatin, simvastatin, Lipitor®, Zocor®) or a blood thinner (such as warfarin, Coumadin®, Jantoven®).
+Tell your doctor if you also use acetaminophen (Tylenol®), aliskiren (Tekturna®), alprazolam (Xanax®), ambrisentan (Letairis®), amiodarone (Cordarone®), amlodipine (Norvasc®), bicalutamide (Casodex®), cilostazol (Pletal®), cimetidine (Tagamet®), colchicine (Tracleer®), cyclosporine (Gengraf®, Neoral®, Sandimmune®), dabigatran etexilate (Pradaxa®), digoxin (Lanoxin®), everolimus (Zortress®), fexofenadine (Allegra®), fluoxetine (Prozac®), fluvoxamine (Luvox®), ginkgo, goldenseal, isoniazid (Nydrazid®), isotretinoin (Accutane®), lapatinib (Tykerb®), maraviroc (Selzentry®), methotrexate (Trexall®), nilotinib (Tasigna®), pazopanib (Votrient®), ranitidine (Zantac®), ranolazine (Ranexa®), saxagliptin (Onglyza®), sirolimus (Rapamune®), sitagliptin (Januvia®), talinolol, tamoxifen (Nolvadex®), tetracycline (Sumycin®), ticagrelor (Brilinta®), tipranavir/ritonavir, tolvaptan (Samsca®), topotecan (Hycamtin®), zileuton (Zyflo®), or birth control pills.

 - Do not drink more than 1 alcoholic drink per day.
 Alcohol increases your risk for liver damage when used with this medicine.